jupyter/jupyter.github.io/README.md

 cd into the root of this directory,

 ```
-bundle exec jekyll serve -w
+bundle exec jekyll serve liveserve
 ```

 Open your browser to localhost:4000.

-Edit the various parts and reload at will.
+Edit the various parts, the `liveserve` option should automatically rebuild and refresh the pages when changes occur.

 Enjoy.